FACT: OPT OUT has been the ONLY action to hold the attention of education policy makers and legislators.

 Cyndi, Sarasota County Teacher of 30 years

 “Parent business is parent business and teacher business is teacher business.
 I am not breaking my contract by refusing to have my child take a test.
 My son is in the 5th grade and is opting out for the 3rd year.
 I wish parents knew about this entire opt out movement.
 I am a teacher, I really think it’s a personal choice, but I hate to see it being done for the wrong reasons, without true conviction as to why we are really fighting the testing – like to avoid mandatory retention or because you want your child to be placed on Alternative Assessment.
-And yes, this is the 2nd year we are minimally participating.”
+And yes, this is the 2nd year we are opting out.”

 Middle School Teacher of 14 years